paulsonkoly/ruby_101/content/book.md

 # ~> -:35:in `one': wrong number of arguments (given 1, expected 0) (ArgumentError)
 # ~> 	from -:40:in `<main>'
 ```

-## Class variables

-They should not be used.
-They break inheritance, encapsulation etc. Variables are shared with *all* subclasses.

 ## `super` vs `super()`